Towards Identifiability of Interventional Stochastic Differential Equations: Experiments

 The motivation for this loss comes from Theorem~\ref{thm:mean_cov}.
 The first term enforces the approximate fixed point property of the mean, and the second term enforces the approximate Lyapunov equation of the covariance.
-Thus we can train $\hat{v}_\theta$ to match the first and second moments of the true stationary distribution of $v$, which will be approximately Gaussian for sufficiently small $\epsilon$.
+Thus we can train $\hat{v}$ to match the first and second moments of the true stationary distribution of $v$, which will be approximately Gaussian for sufficiently small $\epsilon$.

 To empirically evaluate identifiability, we calculate the normalized error in recovering $A$ and $B$ from the parameters $\hat{A}$ and $\hat{B}$, chosen from the run with minimum training loss across 100 independent runs.
 Further details are given in the Appendix.
-We observe that $r+1$ interventions enable consistently good recovery of the underlying drift parameters, whereas $r$ interventions leads to high variance estimates.
-This suggests that the $r+1$ upper bound proven in Theorem~\ref{thm:nonlinear_upper} may be tight, and offers a direction for further work refining the theory of identifying the nonlinear case.
+We observe that $r^2$ interventions enable consistently good recovery of the underlying drift parameters in the known activation setting.